OleStrohm/sinhala_training/README.md

 You will get a green border if you select right, and if you selected incorrectly the correct answer will be highlighted in blue.
-After a second a new question will be selected.
+After a short delay a new question will be selected.

-The pool of questions can be rerolled using the button in the top right.
+The pool of questions can be rerolled by pressing the first button in the top left.

-The direction of translation can be switched by pressing the button in the top left.
+The direction of translation can be switched by pressing the second button in the top left.

-The dictionary to pull from can be switch by pressing the `W` button.
+The dictionary to pull from can be switch by pressing the third button in the top left.

 ## Technology

-It is built with bevy, and can be run either in the browser or as a native app.
+It is built with bevy, and can be run in the browser or as a native app.

+## Future work

+- Allow custom dictionaries, so it can be used by anyone for any language